CASP Certification: Overview and Career Path

 - Information Security Manager: Information Security Managers are responsible for protecting their organization’s computers, networks, and data against threats, such as security breaches, computer viruses or attacks by cyber-criminals.
 These intrusions can disrupt an organization’s information technology systems or lead to a loss of confidential information.
 The roles of the manager include managing the development of IT security standards, best practices, architecture and systems for more than one IT functional area across the enterprise, developing the enterprise security strategy, managing security projects and overseeing the implementation of processes and methods for auditing.

-- Chief Information Security Officer (CISO): A CISO is the executive-level manager who directs strategy, operations, and the budget for the protection of enterprise information assets and also manages that program.
+- Chief Information Security Officer (CISO): A CISO is an executive-level manager who directs strategy, operations, and the budget for the protection of enterprise information assets and also manages that program.
 The scope of responsibility will encompass communications, applications and infrastructure, including the policies and procedures that apply.
 This position can have different titles for the same or similar duties, including Chief Information Technology Officer (CIO), Information Systems (IS) Security Manager, Corporate Security Executive, and Information Security Director.

 - Senior Security Engineer: The Security Engineer understands how to design architecture that protects the company.
-The engineer many need to work with other security specialists to help mitigate damages during current attacks.
-The engineer assists in analysing, planning, implementing, maintaining, troubleshooting and enhancing large complex systems or networks consisting of a combination that may include mainframes, mini-computers, personal computers, mobile devices, LANs, WANs, servers, data storage and the physical and logical components that integrate these systems together as an enterprise networking backbone.
+The engineer may need to work with other security specialists to help mitigate damages during current attacks.
+The engineer assists in analyzing, planning, implementing, maintaining, troubleshooting and enhancing large complex systems or networks consisting of a combination that may include mainframes, mini-computers, personal computers, mobile devices, LANs, WANs, servers, data storage and the physical and logical components that integrate these systems together as an enterprise networking backbone.

 - Chief Security Officer (CSO): Increasingly, Chief Security Officer means just what it sounds like: The CSO is the executive responsible for the organization’s entire security profile, both physical and digital.
 CSOs oversee all aspects of risk management, security policies, and IT infrastructure.
 These positions are a part of a circle of executives along with CTOs, CIOs, CFOs, and CEOs.
 CSOs are responsible for protecting all components of an internal network including software and hardware.
 They often work with their teams to create security policies that keep customer and employee information from unauthorized access.
 CSOs also frequently own or participate closely in related areas, such as business continuity planning, loss prevention and fraud prevention, and privacy.